gohugoio/hugo/content/en/news/0.14-relnotes/index.md

 - New template functions:
   - `getenv`
-  - The string functions `substr` and `slicestr` *`seq`, a sequence generator very similar to its Gnu countepart
+  - The string functions `substr` and `slicestr` *`seq`, a sequence generator very similar to its Gnu counterpart
   - `absURL` and `relURL`, both of which takes the `BaseURL` setting into account

 ## Improvements